Overflwn/Discord-Trivia-Bot-Discontinued-/README.md

 !restart: (admin-rights) Basically stop and start

-!help: Prints all these commands
+!triviaHelp: Prints all these commands

 !status @NAME: Prints the status (offline, online, etc.) of the mentioned user in the chat.